aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 .. _newcomer_before:

-Before you start using Scancode
+Before you start using ScanCode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 You need to make sure :ref:`install_prerequisites` are installed, and a `virtualenv <https://docs.python-guide.org/dev/virtualenvs/>`_